haschka/pdb-nma-analysis/README.md

 ### Performing Normal Mode Analysis

-The nma tool is pretty self explenatory.
+The nma tool is pretty self explanatory.
 Its arguments are:
 ```
 file: pdb file
    k: spring constant in atom - atom interaction potential